John Dowding (Royal Navy officer)

-John Charles Keith Dowding CBE DSO (1891–1965) was a British naval officer during the 20th century.
+John Charles Keith Dowding CBE DSO (1 November 1891 – 13 February 1965) was a British naval officer during the 20th century.
 He served in both world wars and was awarded the DSO for his actions during the Dunkirk evacuation.
 He is best known for being the commodore in charge of the ill-fated Arctic convoy PQ 17.

 Early life

 Jack Dowding was born on 1 November 1891 in Dibrugarh, British India, to Charles and Kathleen Dowding.
 His father was an Anglican clergyman, who served there before returning to England and residing at St John's in the Vale, Cumberland.
-Dowding was educated at St Bees School, in what is now Cumbria, and on the Royal Navy training ship HMS Conway.
+Dowding was educated at St Bees School, in what is now Cumbria, and on the Mercantile Marine training ship HMS Conway.

-He became a probationary midshipman in the RNR, with seniority from August 1910, and joined the Merchant Navy, earning his Second Mate's certificate in December 1913.
+He became a probationary midshipman in the RNR, with seniority from August 1910, and joined the Mercantile Marine, earning his Second Mate's certificate in December 1913.